mistralai/mistral-inference/README.md

 To use [Mamba-Codestral](https://mistral.ai/news/codestral/) as a coding assistant you can run the following command using `mistral-chat`.
 Make sure `$7B_MAMBA_CODESTRAL` is set to a valid path to the downloaded codestral folder, e.g. `$HOME/mistral_models/mamba-codestral-7B-v0.1`.

-You then need to addiitonally install the following packages:
+You then need to additionally install the following packages:

 ```
 pip install packaging mamba-ssm causal-conv1d transformers